 New Sector for National Consumer Advertising in Direct-To-Consumer Genetic Testing

 23andMe, the leading personal genetics company, today launched Portraits of Health

 , the company’s first television advertising campaign.
 The campaign focuses on educating consumers about how understanding their DNA can help them make more informed and proactive health decisions.
 The campaign will also build brand awareness for 23andMe.
 The campaign, features people discussing their real 23andMe results, visualized as graphics to help illustrate what they learned about their health by exploring their DNA.

 In addition to hundreds of personalized reports about an individual’s genetic risk factors for various health conditions, 23andMe also provides reports on how a person’s DNA influences their response to certain medications and their physical traits as well as information about their genetic ancestry.
 The company’s Personal Genome ServiceÒ is available for purchase online for just $99.
 Individuals provide a saliva sample by simply spitting into a small tube that is then mailed back to a CLIA-certified laboratory for analysis.
 Results are provided in a few weeks through an individual’s secure, password-protected 23andMe online account.

 television campaign will begin with a national buy, mostly through cable networks.
 The company expects to spend up to $5 million in 2013 with additional investment planned for 2014.

 “We wanted to illustrate the power of 23andMe through the stories of individuals – highlighting their moments of realization, their feeling of empowerment, and the impact that it can have on their health,” Aaron Griffiths, Chief Creative Officer, Arnold Worldwide, New York.
 “23andMe is the only company doing what they do, which makes our responsibility that much greater.
 We’re not just creating a new brand, we’re defining a whole new category.
-They are an exciting and outstanding partner.”The TV ads can be viewed on 23andMe’s YouTube
+They are an exciting and outstanding partner.”

-channel at: http://youtu.be/ToloqU6fCjw
+channel at: https://youtu.be/ToloqU6fCjw

-23andMe, Inc. is the leading personal genetics company.
+23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-23andMe has more than two million customers worldwide, with over 80 percent consented to participate in research.
-23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.
+The company was named by TIME as a “Genius Company” in 2018, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
+23andMe, Inc. is located in Sunnyvale, CA. More information is available at www.23andMe.com.